Hverfjall Volcano Crater Hike in Iceland – The Ultimate Visitors Guide

 Places to see near Hverfjall Volcano

 If you’re making your way around Iceland on a roadtrip, its totally worth combining the Hverfjall Volcano with nearby attractions.
-Below are some of the most popular ones worth checking out –
+Below are some of the best ones that I recommend checking out

 Dimmuborgir Lava Fields